The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 Tip: The lowest price does not win

 If you observe the offer prices on Amazon’s marketplace, you will notice that they change constantly.
 This is dynamic or rule-optimized price adjustment – the selling price is automatically adjusted to the market situation or competition, possibly in connection with a specific pricing strategy.
-A comprehensive article on why dynamic repricing is crucial in the price battle for winning the Buy Box and how you can drive the optimization of your price, read here.
+A comprehensive article on why dynamic repricing is crucial in the price battle for winning the Buy Box and how you can advance the optimization of your price, read here.

-To put it briefly: With a rule adjustment in pricing – such as “My price must always be 5 cents below the lowest price” – the rule-optimized repricer takes into account the competition fighting for the little yellow button and pushes your prices down.
-In fact, rule-based repricers can also win the BuyBox (unless dynamic repricers are in play), but this comes at the expense of profitability.
+To put it briefly: With a rule adjustment in pricing – such as “My price must always be 5 cents below the lowest price” – the rule-optimized Repricer considers the competition fighting for the small yellow button and pushes your prices down.
+In fact, rule-based Repricer can also win the Buy Box (unless dynamic Repricer are in play), but this comes at the expense of profitability.
 Dynamic repricing is about first entering the Buy Box and then playing between the minimum and maximum offer price per item or product group.
 Here, the price is automatically adjusted to the market situation and competition.
 This pricing strategy leads to the optimization of your margin.

 3. Shipping duration

-The faster the shipping, the better the reviews, and thus the chances of placing your offers in the shopping cart field.
+The faster the shipping, the better the ratings, and thus the chances of success for the placement of your offers in the shopping cart field.
 The requirement for winning the Buy Box is therefore: The shipping duration must not exceed two days.
-For qualification in the BuyBox, a shipping duration of up to 14 days is sufficient, but these offers will hardly have a chance for the shopping cart field in any case.
+For qualification in the Buy Box, a shipping duration of up to 14 days is sufficient, but these offers will hardly have a chance for the shopping cart field in any case.

-To qualify for the BuyBox, your shipping must not take longer than 14 days.
-If you want to win the field for yourself, shipping should take less than two days.
+To qualify for the Buy Box, your shipping must not take longer than 14 days.
+If you want to win the field for yourself, the shipping should take less than two days.

 Delivery times often depend on the product category.
-Batteries or cosmetics are quickly packed and shipped.
-In contrast, furniture or large electrical appliances take several days to reach the customer.
-Monitor your competition to get an idea regarding the delivery times of certain product categories: If another SELLERLOGIC promises delivery within two days for a similar product, then this is considered a minimum requirement for you as well.
-However, do not stretch too far with the delivery guarantee – late deliveries worsen the seller rating on Amazon and this has consequences for your scoring value and the placement of your offers in the BuyBox.
+Batteries or cosmetics are quickly packaged and shipped.
+In contrast, furniture or large appliances take several days to reach the customer.
+Monitor your competition to get an idea regarding the delivery times of certain product categories: If another seller promises delivery within two days for a similar product, that is considered a minimum requirement for you as well.
+However, do not stretch the delivery guarantee too far – late deliveries worsen the seller rating on Amazon, which has consequences for your scoring value and the placement of your offers in the Buy Box.

-The benchmark in customer service: The seller performance
+The benchmark in customer service: Seller performance

-The seller performance consists of various metrics of customer service.
+Seller performance consists of various metrics of customer service.
 How crucial this composite value is becomes clear from the English name: Account Health.

-The seller performance includes:
+Seller performance includes:

-• Rating and order defects
+• Rate of order defects

-• Cancellation rate before order processing
+• Cancellation rate before order fulfillment

 • Rate of late deliveries